 - Salaries and benefits increase due to the addition of a 1.00 FTE Budget Management Analyst II position (\$100,000) as well as merit increases, the FY22 1.5% pay scale adjustments, career ladder elevations, and assumed increases in benefit rates and health insurance premiums.
-Included in the increase is the restoration of the seasonal employees budget to the FY21 level (\$12,277). - The City Manager's FY 2023 budget originally proposed increasing the General Schedule pay scale by 4%.
-During the FY 2023 Add/Delete process, City Council funded an additional 0.5% pay scale adjustment for all City employees as well as an additional 0.5% pay scale adjustment for sworn Public Safety employee groups.
-The FY 2023 approved budget includes a total pay scale increase of 4.5% for all General Schedule employees, 6% for sworn Police and Sheriff employees, and 7% for sworn Fire employees. - Non-personnel costs increase mainly due to the restoration of the FY22 travel and training reduction (\$5,000).
+Included in the increase is the restoration of the seasonal employees budget to the FY21 level (\$12,277). - Non-personnel costs increase mainly due to the restoration of the FY22 travel and training reduction (\$5,000).
 This increase is partially offset by reductions in software cost allocations and photo copying costs.